Denodo AI SDK - User Manual

 How to configure users in the AI SDK

-- End User(s).
-This is passed directly through the authentication method of your choice (HTTP Basic or OAuth) when calling the endpoint.
+Credentials are passed directly through the authentication method of your choice (HTTP Basic or OAuth) when calling the endpoint.
 The credentials sent will be passed to the Denodo instance to authenticate.

 How to grant privileges for users in Denodo